 Two individuals representing ccTLD registry operators appointed by the ccNSO.

+Further, as a result of the public comment process, the RT has clarified the text pertaining to the composition of the CSC to make it clear that it is not mandatory to appoint a representative from a TLD that is not considered a ccTLD or gTLD registry operator.

 4.3.4 Membership selection process

 The composition of the CSC has been an important factor in its success.
 The CSC and others believe this can be attributed to the selection criteria and process contained in the Charter and reflected in the ICANN Bylaws section 17.2, along with the rigor that the RySG, ccNSO and other SO/ACs have applied in appointing the members and liaisons.

+The RT discussed the suggestion made by the GNSO Council to include language in the Charter to encourage appointing organizations to take into account the CCWG Accountability Work Stream 2 (WS2) Recommendations on Diversity to the greatest extent possible.
+While the RT recognizes diversity as an important principle, it felt strongly that it is more important that the members and liaisons have the requisite skillset, particularly given that the composition of the CSC is intended to be kept small and to comprise representatives with direct experience and knowledge of IANA naming functions.
+As such the RT agreed not to amend the Charter as suggested.

+However, the RT did agree that each of the appointing organisations should, in the event that WS2 recommendations are adopted, should be encouraged to take the recommendations into account as part of their respective selection processes.

 4.3.5 Changing circumstances of appointed members

-During the course of the consultations, the RT became aware that, since October 2016, two of the four members appointed to the CSC by the direct customers (one from the RySG and one from the ccNSO) have changed their affiliation and were no longer employed by a registry operator.
+During the course of the consultations, the RT became aware that, since October 2016, two of the four members appointed to the CSC by the direct customers (one from the RySG and one from the ccNSO) had changed their affiliation and were no longer employed by a registry operator.
 In both instances, the member was willing to continue as a member of the CSC and separate processes were undertaken to reconfirm their appointments with their respective appointing organisations.

 As there is no process in the Charter to account for what to do when such an event arises, the RT has developed a procedure to be included in the Charter.

+Following the public comment process, the duration of the term of a member or liaison filling a vacancy has been included in the Charter to ensure clarity.

 4.3.6 Reporting